-There is extensive evidence to suggest that kratom is facing the ban because of lack of legitimate information.
+There is extensive evidence to suggest that kratom is facing the ban because of a lack of legitimate information.
 Even among the public at large, there appears to be a lot of misunderstanding when it comes to Kratom.
-For instance, one of the top Google search terms is, “Is Kratom a balt salt?”
+For instance, one of the top Google search terms is, “Is Kratom a bath salt?”

 But whether they want you to know the truth or not, the truth is out there and history speaks for itself.
 Kratom has been in use for thousands of years as a folk medicine across the globe.
-While Kratom didn't really become well-known in the Western world until the early-2000s, it has been shown to have undeniable health benefits in its native land.
+While Kratom didn’t really become well-known in the Western world until the early-2000s, it has been shown to have undeniable value in its native land.

 Nevertheless, the FDA and DEA have been making efforts to heavily regulate Kratom in the last couple of years.
-For a time, back in October of 2016, the DEA was reconsidering the ban, even going so far as to seek public comment about Kratom to guage whether people think Kratom is of medicinal value.
+For a time, back in October of 2016, the DEA was reconsidering the ban, even going so far as to seek public comment about Kratom to gauge whether people think Kratom is of medicinal value.

 After making the announcement in early 2017 that they would welcome public input, they received 23,232 comments within six weeks with 99 % of people opposing the kratom ban.

 Some nonprofit groups like the American Kratom Association, a group that was partially responsible for aggregating the public comments mentioned above, are making concerted efforts to keep Kratom legal.

 At americankratom.org, there are resources for learning more about the science behind Kratom, success stories from people who suffered from a variety of disorders who found Kratom significantly helped them, and a regularly updated page covering Kratom’s legal status across the globe.